Stay up to date

 In today’s data-driven world, every other company and application collects a significant amount of important data and individual’s personal information such as name, email ID, address, date of birth, ID number, credit card information, and online behaviours, history and much more.
 Sharing data has become an essential component to many businesses and organisations; it allows the data controller and data subjects to stay connected and collaborate on many things.

+We have observed this lack of awareness during our compliance assessments and security compliance reviews.
 Although the regulatory bodies have been promoting individual rights and access to personal data, many people are still unaware of the process to demand openness by public bodies or transparency in terms of data protection.

 What is a data subject access request?